Shake, Rattle & Roll V: "Anino"

-Madam Ceres asks Gina (Sheryl Cruz) to be patient with her older sister, Mowie (Jaclyn Jose).
+Madam Ceres asks Gina to be patient with her older sister, Mowie.

-One day, Mowie and Gina along with their cousin, Elmer (Dingdong Dantes) and the houseboy, Mitoy (Ogie Diaz), has rented a cheap yet big house.
-When Gina's friend senses a feeling in the house, Gina is the first one who grow curiosity about the house.
+One day, Mowie and Gina along with their cousin, Elmer and the houseboy, Mitoy, rent a house.
+When Gina's friend senses a feeling in the house, Gina becomes curious.
 Throughout their stay, each member of the household starts feeling the weird sense.
 Mitoy quits his job because of this.
-Gina and Elmer ask the neighbor about the history of the house and it turns out that, that the previous owner was killed by his wife as a self-defense.
+Gina and Elmer ask the neighbor about the history of the house and it turns out that the previous owner was killed by his wife in self-defense.
 The two siblings tell Mowie, who was reluctant before, that the house is haunted, Mowie insists that they couldn't afford to move out right away.
 The same night, Mowie lets Gina sleep in her room, but a loud pound is heard by the door.
-The two sisters refused to answer and the Shadow person attacks Elmer instead and knocks him out.
-Mowie and Gina open the door and finally see the Shadow person that has been haunting them.
+The two sisters refused to answer and a shadow person attacks Elmer instead and knocks him out.
+Mowie and Gina open the door and finally see the shadow person that has been haunting them.
 Both of them are attacked but managed to escape the room.
 They wake Elmer up to get out of the house.
 As they reach outside with their neighbors who are watching and helping them break out.
-The Shadow person is last seen inside Mowie's room.
+The shadow person is last seen inside Mowie's room.

 "Impakto"

-Lizbeth (Manilyn Reynes) is warned about the people in her life who might be a traitor.
+Lizbeth is warned by Madam Ceres about the people in her life who might be a traitor.

-Two rich opposite siblings, Lizbeth and Charlie (Tom Taus, Jr.) are kidnapped with the help of their driver and his two accomplices.
+Two rich opposite siblings, Lizbeth and Charlie are kidnapped with the help of their driver and his two accomplices.
 But when their car breaks down in the middle of the night, the kidnappers decided to stay in an old abandoned hotel to hide and await for sunrise.
-Unbeknownst to them, Andres (Chuck Perez) the Impakto is residing in the area.
+Unbeknownst to them, Andres the Impakto is residing in the area.
 He previously killed a woman before their arrival, and Pido, a homeless man witnesses it.
 When the three kidnappers are killed by the Impakto, Lizbeth and Charlie are lost in the hotel and they meet Andres who introduced himself as the owner of the hotel.
 However, they find out that Andres is an Impakto who is after them, they escape with the help of Pido who confronts and defeats Andres.
 As the sun rises, Lizbeth and Charlie, and Pido part ways and leave the hotel.
 Andres appears again, seemingly alive and healthy.

 Epilogue

-Gina decides to visit Madam Ceres again.
-However, she finds out that the Madam Ceres she talked to before, is dead.
-As told by her sister (Malou Crisologo), the actual Madam Ceres, another tarot reader.
+Gina decides to visit Madam Ceres again, only to discover that the Madam Ceres she spoke with before is dead.
+Her sister, the real Madam Ceres and also a tarot reader, reveals this to her.